harrypeter07/RESUMEMAKER/README.md

 ## 📱 About REMAA

 REMAA (Resume Enhancement and Management AI Assistant) is a innovative Android application that helps users create, manage, and enhance their resumes using artificial intelligence.
-Built with modern Material Design 3 principles, REMAA offers a smooth and intuitive user experience for professional resume creation.
+Built with modern Material Design 3 principles, REMAA offers a smooth and user-friendly user experience for professional resume creation.

 ### 🌟 Key Features